-(Available at: http://www.smarterbalanced.org/wp-content/uploads/2015/09/Read-Aloud-Guidelines.pdf)
+Available at: https://portal.smarterbalanced.org/library/en/read-aloud-guidelines.pdf

 When a student cannot access text-to-speech, an embedded resource available on the Smarter Balanced assessment, the student may be eligible to work with a test reader.
 A test reader is an adult who provides an oral presentation of the assessment text to an eligible student.
 The student depends on the test reader to read the test questions accurately, pronounce words correctly, and speak in a clear voice throughout the test.
-The test reader must be trained and qualified and must follow the Smarter Balanced Guidelines for Read Aloud, Test Reader presented here.
+The test reader must be trained and qualified and must follow the Smarter Balanced Read Aloud Guidelines presented here.
 The guiding principle in reading aloud is to ensure that the student has access to test content.

-On Smarter Balanced Assessments, test readers are allowable across all grades as a designated support for mathematics and ELA items as appropriate (not ELA reading passages).
-Test readers are allowable for ELA reading passages as a documented accommodation in all grades (in addition to mathematics and ELA items).
+On Smarter Balanced assessments, test readers are allowable across all grades as a designated support for mathematics stimuli and items and ELA items as appropriate (not ELA reading passages).
+Test readers are allowable for ELA reading passages in addition to items as a documented accommodation in all grades.
 Note that this accommodation is appropriate for a very small number of students (estimated to be approximately 1-2% of students with disabilities participating in a general assessment).
-For information on documentation requirements and decision-making criteria for use of test readers and all other Smarter Balanced resources please see the Smarter Balanced Usability, Accessibility, and Accommodations Guidelines.
+For information on documentation requirements and decision-making criteria for use of test readers and all other Smarter Balanced resources, please see the Smarter Balanced Usability, Accessibility, and Accommodations Guidelines.